 How to Choose the Right Moving Company

 Do you have an army of helpers at the ready?
 Do you have a reliable truck sorted?
 Do you have enough beer and pizza to satiate your helpers?
-If not, or your move is too much for your friends and family to handle, the best way for planning a house move is to book a removals company.
+If not, or your move is too much for your friends and family to handle, the best way of planning a house move is to book a removals company.

 - Evaluate the information.
 A good moving company maintains a very user-friendly website.
 If they don’t give enough info and moving tips, or don’t list benefits, you might be looking at a scam.
 Even if it is not, they’re not trying hard enough to keep your interest.
 You don’t need them.

-- Check benefits.
+- Check the benefits.
 Good companies offer free non-obligatory quotes, have full insurance, at least a few different services, discounts for booking two or more services, good vehicles and a professional team of moving specialists.
 These things should be listed.

 - Ask for payment.
 Different moving companies charge differently.
 Some might charge you by the hour, other by weight, and others by staff members, including combinations of all three.
+The overall removal costs for your move are of great importance and will impact your budget directly.

 - Compare quotes.
 Since the Internet provides a huge database of businesses you can choose from, it’s important to know how to compare different moving quotes, so you can chose the right one for you.